neiljp/zulip-terminal/docs/getting-started.md

 ## What's Next?

 That's all for today!
-If you have a community server account, you should use the web app to [subscribe](https://zulip.com/help/browse-and-subscribe-to-streams#:~:text=Click%20All%20streams%20in%20the,gray%20checkmark%20to%20its%20left.) to the **[#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal)** stream.
-Then you use Zulip Terminal to say hi and chat in the **[#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal)** stream!
+If you have a community server account, you should use the web app to [subscribe](https://zulip.com/help/browse-and-subscribe-to-streams) to the **[#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal)** stream.
+Then you can use Zulip Terminal to say hi and chat in the **[#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal)** stream!

 If you're looking for more things to try with Zulip Terminal, how about exploring our [FAQ](https://github.com/zulip/zulip-terminal/blob/main/docs/FAQ.md)?
 We explain more in-depth about how to [change your theme](https://github.com/zulip/zulip-terminal/blob/main/docs/FAQ.md#are-there-any-themes-available-other-than-the-default-one), [tell when messages are read](https://github.com/zulip/zulip-terminal/blob/main/docs/FAQ.md#when-are-messages-marked-as-having-been-read), and [access multiple servers](https://github.com/zulip/zulip-terminal/blob/main/docs/FAQ.md#how-do-i-access-multiple-servers).